BjoerklundJacob/cego-assignment/README.md

  ## How to use
  - Install all necesary installations and dependencies as descriped in dependency section.
- - Set up a database and modify config.js to match the database configurations.
+ - Set up a mysql database and modify config.js to match the database configurations.
  - Run the solution using
    ```bash
    node setup.js